 In most cases, you will need a licensed building practitioner to help you check your walls and carry out any strengthening or replacement work.

-If possible try and combine this work alongside other renovations or building work - this will help save time and money.
+If possible, try to combine this work with other renovations or building work - this will save time and money.

 External gas bottles